 - Easily detectable errors.
 This saves you from needing large-scale error-coated integrations.

 Moreover, in collaboration with Docker, Jenkins escalates the progress of the development team working on different projects.
 It also provides the software infrastructure with Agile development throughout the journey.

 Disadvantages of Jenkins

-- The management of Jenkins is a hard nut to crack.
-It runs on a server and requires skills as a server administrator to monitor all the activities associated with it.
+- Difficult management.
+It runs on a server and requires skills as a server administrator to monitor all associated activities.